Truth or Consequences, New Mexico

-Truth or Consequences (founded as Hot Springs) is a city in the U.S. state of New Mexico, and the county seat of Sierra County.
+Truth or Consequences (commonly T or C; founded as Hot Springs) is a city in the U.S. state of New Mexico, and the county seat of Sierra County.
 In 2020, the population was 6,052.
 The city is historically defined and economically shaped by local geothermal hot springs.
 It has frequently been noted on lists of unusual place names for having chosen to rename itself in March 1950 after the Truth or Consequences radio show.
 The name is often hyphenated (Truth-or-Consequences, T-or-C) for clarity, though the formal name contains no punctuation.

 History

 The area is noted for its hot springs, and the first public bath in the area was built at John Cross Ranch over Geronimo Springs in the late 19th century.
 The hot springs are part of the Hot Springs Artesian Basin.
 However, major settlement did not begin until the construction of Elephant Butte Dam and its reservoir in 1912; the dam was completed in 1916.
 It was a part of the Rio Grande Project, an early large-scale irrigation effort authorized under the Newlands Reclamation Act of 1902.
 In 1916, the town was incorporated as Hot Springs.
 It became the Sierra County seat in 1937.
-By the late 1930s, Hot Springs was filled with 40 different natural hot springs spas – one per every 75 residents at the time – though primarily catering to visitors.
+By the late 1930s, Hot Springs was filled with 40 natural hot springs spas — one per every 75 residents at the time — though primarily catering to visitors.

 Name

-The city changed its name from Hot Springs to Truth or Consequences as the result of a radio show contest.
-In March 1950, Ralph Edwards, the host of the NBC Radio quiz show Truth or Consequences, announced that he would air the program on its 10th anniversary from the first town that renamed itself after the show.
+The city changed its name from Hot Springs to Truth or Consequences as the result of a contest on the radio program Truth or Consequences.
+In March 1950, Ralph Edwards, the host of the NBC Radio quiz show, announced that he would air the program on its 10th anniversary from the first town that renamed itself after the show.
 In a special election on March 31, 1950, residents of Hot Springs voted 1294 to 295 to change the town’s name to Truth or Consequences, and the program was broadcast there the following evening.
 Edwards visited the town during the first weekend of May for the next 50 years.
 This event became known as Fiesta and eventually included a beauty contest, a parade, and a stage show.
 The city still celebrates Fiesta each year during the first weekend of May.
 The parade generally features local dignitaries, last year's Miss Fiesta pageant queen, and the winner of Hatch Chile Queen pageant.
 Fiesta also features a dance in Ralph Edwards Park.